Regular procedure

 Scope and intensity of review

 The intensity of the judicial review conducted by Regional Courts (administrative judges) changed in 2016.
 According to the Council of State’s judgment of 13 April 2016, Article 46(3) of the recast Asylum Procedures Directive does not impose a general intensity of judicial review under administrative law in asylum cases and thus not in cases regarding the credibility of an asylum seeker’s statements in particular.
 In the Dutch context, the Regional Court is not allowed to examine the overall credibility of the statements of the asylum seeker intensively (full review).
 This is, according to the Council of State, due to the fact that the IND has specific expertise to verify statements of the asylum seeker and is therefore in general in a better position to examine the credibility of the claim.
-An administrative judge can never substitute his or her own opinion on the credibility of the asylum seeker’s statements for that of the authorities.
+An administrative judge can never substitute their own opinion on the credibility of the asylum seeker’s statements to the authorities’.
 Where the asylum seeker makes contradictory or inconsistent statements, the review can be more intensive.
-Previously, the other elements – not the credibility of the statements – for assessing whether the asylum seeker qualifies for international protection (de zwaarwegendheid) had always been reviewed intensively by Regional Courts.
+Before 2016, the other elements – not the credibility of the statements – for assessing whether the asylum seeker qualifies for international protection (de zwaarwegendheid) had always been reviewed intensively by Regional Courts.

-Regional courts thus rule whether the grounds of a decision of the IND is valid, taking into account the grounds for appeal from the asylum seeker and the arguments of the IND.
-When the grounds are not valid, the IND has to make a new decision.
+Regional courts thus rule whether the grounds of a decision of the IND are valid, taking into account the grounds for appeal from the asylum seeker and the arguments of the IND.
+When the grounds are not valid, the IND has to take a new decision.

 Onward appeal before the Council of State

 In April 2017, the Council of State referred preliminary questions to the CJEU on whether an onward appeal in asylum cases should have automatic suspensive effect.
 The Council of State in doing so referred to the Return Directive, the Asylum Procedures Directive and Article 47 of the EU Charter on the right to an effective remedy.
-On 26 September 2018, the CJEU ruled that for an onward appeal in asylum cases to have automatic suspensive effect cannot be derived from the APD, Return Directive and the EU Charter.[57]
-Following this judgment, the Council of State ruled on 20 February 2019 that an onward appeal does not have automatic suspensive effect.[58]
+On 26 September 2018, the CJEU ruled that it cannot be derived from these European legal instruments that an onward appeal in asylum cases has automatic suspensive effect.[80]
+Following this judgment, the Council of State ruled on 20 February 2019 that an onward appeal does not have automatic suspensive effect.[81]
 As a result, a provisional measure from the President of the Council of State is needed to prevent expulsion.

 Legal assistance